This course can be studied part-time or via distance learning.

 “The University really does help to inspire change in your life and transform it for the better.
 I think you should always follow your heart, believe in what you do and never give up.”

 The MA is designed for Chartered Institute of Personnel and Development (CIPD) graduates and aims to provide a means by which the continuing professional and personal needs of human resource practitioners may be met.
-Specifically, it aims to extend and enhance the understanding and competence gained via professional qualification and to enhance the ability of students to think strategically about management and organisational change.
+This course aims to extend your understanding and competence whilst enhancing your ability to think strategically about management and organisational change.

-Following successful completion of the research methods element, course members undertake a dissertation related to an aspect of strategic significance for the organisation.
-Previous topics have been those such as:
+Following successful completion of your research methods project, you will undertake a dissertation related to an aspect of strategic significance for the organisation.
+Previous topics have included the following:

 - ‘An analysis of measures to re-engage the workforce after a major restructuring and downsizing programme’